“You're off to Great Places!

 Day 02: Kathmandu: Sightseeing and Preparation

-Today after breakfast, we start a guided tour to several of the most historical and spiritual attractions7 in Kathmandu which are also listed as UNESCO World Heritage sites.
-We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and Buddhist shrine (Bouddhanath), which is also one of the largest stupas in the world.
-After the tour, we get our equipment checked by our climbing leader, get introduced to fellow participants.
-Overnight in Kathmandu.
+After breakfast today, we embark on a guided tour of some of Kathmandu’s most historic and spiritual sites, many of which are UNESCO World Heritage Sites.
+Our tour includes the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous “Monkey Temple” (Swayambhunath), and the Buddhist stupa of Bouddhanath, one of the largest in the world.
+After the sightseeing tour, our climbing leader will check our equipment and introduce us to fellow participants.
+Overnight stay will be in Kathmandu.

 Day 03: Fly to Lukla (2,800m/9,184ft) then trek to Phakding (2,652m/8,700ft): 40 min flight, 3-4 hours trek